 Separate old and new batteries

-Old (used or partly used) batteries and new (fresh) ones should always be kept separate.
+Old (used or partly used) and new batteries should always be kept separate.
 Why?
 If your appliance needs more than one battery, it's best the batteries have the same age, or in other words: about the same capacity.
 Store your used and new batteries in separate containers or plastic bags and mention the date you bought them.
 Also, batteries of different types should be kept apart from one another.
 If they are stored together, they could react and cause short-circuit.

 Store them at room temperature or below